microsoft/azuredevopslabs/labs/vstsextend/sonarqube/readme.md

    ![bug_details](images/bug_details.png)

-With Azure DevOps and SonarQube,the capability is to not only show the health of an application but also to highlight newer issues.
+With Azure DevOps and SonarQube, the capability is to not only show the health of an application but also to highlight newer issues.
 With a Quality Gate in place, you can fix the leak and therefore improve code quality systematically.

 ## Summary